fingerprintjs/fingerprintjs-pro-spa/contributing.md

-# Contributing to FingerprintJS Pro SPA integration
+# Contributing to Fingerprint Pro SPA integration

 ## Working with code